Woman throws puppy at Oklahoma police - NewsBreak

 The woman was later identified as Sarah Powell.

-“Powell was argumentative and then tossed the puppy at the officer,” the police department posted on Facebook.1,800+ flights canceled in US on Monday
+“Powell was argumentative and then tossed the puppy at the officer,” the police department posted on Facebook.‘It’s insane’: Cars flip into ditches, downed trees block roads as snow blankets Louisa

 The officer caught the puppy, which had suffered minor injuries, including scrapes and cuts on its feet and stomach.
 It was taken to the City of Tulsa Animal Welfare for treatment.